Here’s Why Chefs Are Obsessed with This Japanese Mayo

 At Nunu, a new Japanese bar in Philadelphia, chef Ben Puchowitz uses Kewpie mayo in place of regular mayo in the cabbage slaw that tops katsu sandos.
 In Nashville, chef Sarah Gavigan of Otaku Ramen adds Kewpie mayo along with smoked miso into the spice mix for the fried chicken used in her hot chicken buns.
 At Stones Throw, Halverson used to use Kewpie mayo in a secret sauce on burgers, and as a binder in tater tots.
 In Washington, D.C., Bar Charley’s sweet and spicy Korean BBQ wings are served with dots of Kewpie mayo.
 And the creamy sauce you find zigzagged back and forth across sushi rolls around the country is likely to be — you guessed it — Kewpie mayo.

 How Can I Use It at Home?

 You can use Kewpie mayo when you cook at home, too.
-(Many grocery stores carry Kewpie, but if you can't find it on shelves you can order it online from Amazon.)
+(Many grocery stores carry Kewpie, but if you can’t find it on shelves you can order it online from Amazon.)
 Use it just like regular mayo — spread on sandwiches, as a dip for fries, or in potato, egg, tuna, or chicken salads.
 The versatile sauce can also be used in less obvious ways, like in a homemade Caesar dressing, in marinades and glazes for meat, or, if you dare, on a bagel with smoked salmon for breakfast.
-Just be sure to use it sparingly, as it really does bring a bigger punch of sweet and salty flavors than what you'd expect from regular mayo.
+Just be sure to use it sparingly, as it really does bring a bigger punch of sweet and salty flavors than regular mayo.